 Personal Data Protection

-Ever since the Personal Information Protection Act went into full effect in 2005, Epson has sought to protect the personal data of customers and employees Group-wide, in order to keep the trust of customers and all the people who provide us with personal data and fulfill our corporate social responsibility.
-In particular, Products such as Epson's Pulsense heart rate monitor and M-Tracer for golf come with online services.
+Epson has sought to protect the personal data of customers and employees Group-wide, in order to keep the trust of customers and all the people who provide us with personal data and fulfill our corporate social responsibility.
+In particular, Products such as Epson’s Pulsense heart rate monitor and M-Tracer for golf come with online services.
 Since these services contain the personal data of users, Epson conducts annual evaluations such as risk analysis of personal data operations and IT environments based on internal standards of personal data protection, and Epson confirms that personal data is appropriately managed and protected.
 In addition, Epson Sales Japan Corporation and Epson Direct Corporation maintain PrivacyMark System certification by updating it every two years.

 Intellectual Property Protection

 Epson protects the rights to its proprietary technologies so as to support the smooth and ongoing development of its existing businesses and the development and growth of new businesses.
 These actions ensure that our IP portfolio contributes to corporate earnings.
 We also respect the rights of others and implement measures to prevent infringement of those rights.